 Now that the colder temperatures have arrived, snow and ice are right around the corner.
-While the kids may be psyched to have a day off from school, for the adults in the home, winter weather means a messy commute to work, the stress of preparing for storms and the dreaded act of snow shoveling.
+While the kids may be psyched to have a day off from school, for the adults in the home, winter weather means a messy commute, storm prep, and snow shoveling.
+But we’ve got winter weather tips to help!

 We here at Best of NJ want to help make managing winter weather as stress-free as possible.
 With that in mind, we spoke to Morris County Office of Emergency Management (OEM) Director, Jeff Paul, to put together a preparedness list of key winter weather tips.
 (Though they admittedly won’t make shoveling any less of a chore, sorry!)